-Action Item Responsible Begin Date Annually reissue the market survey (with minimal changes) to evaluate the success of the recommended Action Plan(s) and ensure the future of Network Nebraska values.
-Marketing Group December 1 Conduct in-depth research of existing services to determine levels of satisfaction and issues that need to be addressed, and to help define new services and pricing desired by the members (Include as part of annual market survey).
-Marketing Group December 1 Conduct focus group interviews and/or one-on-one visits with target audience representatives to determine challenges limiting their participation in Network Nebraska.
-Public K-12 schools Private and parochial K-12 schools Public higher education institutions Private and parochial higher education institutions Libraries, zoos, museums and other public entities that have an educational mission First action item to identify associations or other types of meetings of target audiences as venues for focus group interviews and presentations.
-Marketing Group September 15 Move this date up due to Phase IV recruiting
+Action Item Responsible Begin Date Annually reissue the market survey (with identified changes) to evaluate the success of the recommended Action Plan(s) and ensure the future of Network Nebraska values.
+Marketing Group December 1 Conduct in-depth research of existing services to determine levels of satisfaction and issues that need to be addressed, and to help define new services and pricing desired by the members.
+If recommended by the Network Nebraska Advisory Group, service questions can be added to the annual market survey.
+Network Nebraska Advisory Group December 1 Conduct focus group interviews and/or one-on-one visits with target audience representatives to determine challenges limiting their participation in Network Nebraska. • Public K-12 schools • Private and parochial K-12 schools • Public higher education institutions • Private and parochial higher education institutions

+Libraries, zoos, museums, and other public or non- profit entities that have an educational mission Action Plan Developed First action item to identify associations or other types of meetings of target audiences as venues for focus group interviews and presentations.
+Membership Group September 15